Prickly Pear is Everywhere! The Health Benefits of Eating Cactus

 August is prickly pear harvest season in Arizona and it’s a great time to seek out some of your favorite prickly pear drinks and dishes.
 Here are some of the best places to chow down on prickly pear in Arizona:

-• Asi Es La Via – Located off the 51 and Indian School in Phoenix, Asi Es La Vida is an upscale Mexican restaurant that offers a Queso Fundido packed with nopales.
+• Asi Es La Via – Located off the 51 Indian School in Phoenix, Asi Es La Vida is an upscale Mexican restaurant that offers a Queso Fundido packed with nopales.

-• Black Cow Café – This sandwich and dessert shop in Sedona dishes out prickly pear flavored ice cream.
+• Black Cow Café – This sandwich and dessert shop in Sedona dishes out prickly pear-flavored ice cream.
 You can even try it as a sundae!

 • Gertrude’s – Fittingly located inside the Desert Botanical Garden, Gertrude’s serves up seasonal flavors from local Arizona growers, including a sweet prickly pear jam.